JimOser/arsnova-vagrant/README.md

 1. No GUI.
 2. Can't use IDE.
 3. Production (tomcat) is not currently supported, but should be available in a later release.
-4. rsync does not relibable work.
+4. rsync does not reliabily work.
 5. No listening for arsnova-mobile changes.
 (Implementing the listening is a CPU performance hit that could cost money).
 6. No watching for arsnova-war changes.
 (Implementing the watching is a CPU performance hit that could cost money).
 7. Don't overtest the web capabilities.
 The more hits the AWS instance gets, the more money it is going to cost.